AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/NegativeHealth.png)
 _Figure 29 - Negative health caused by applying ring_

 The ring imparts negative health which causes the player to become invulnerable due to a Mana Shield bug.
 However, the negative health glitch was patched out prior to version 1.09.
 Specifically, the release notes for version 1.07 state "Fixed the Mana Shield bugs that could make a player invulnerable and/or invisible to other players.", indicating the bug was only present in versions 1.05 and earlier.
-The use of the glitch indicates an earlier version of the game was used.
+The use of the glitch indicates an earlier version of the game was used during these segments.

 ## Runtime Discrepancies